vcita and the General Data Protection Regulation (GDPR)

 vCita Data Protection Addendum (DPA)

 As part of our efforts to meet the relevant requirements of the GDPR, we are offering our customers a Data Processing Addendum (“DPA”) that reflects our commitment to protect your data according to the GDPR.
-To view this DPA, click the link at the end of this article.
+To view this DPA, click this link.
 Should you require a signed copy of the DPA, please contact us.

 For more information about the GDPR, please visit the official GDPR website of the European Union.